fagan2888/OG-JRC/README.md

 ## 4. Git and GitHub tutorial

 We have included a tutorial on using [Git and GitHub.com](https://github.com/OpenRG/OG-JRC/blob/master/Tutorials/git_tutorial.pdf) in the [Tutorials](https://github.com/OpenRG/OG-JRC/tree/master/Tutorials) directory of this repository.
+Git is a powerful version control software that comes natively installed on many machines and is widely used.
+GitHub.com is the most widely used online platform for hosting open source projects and integrating with Git software.
+Git has a significant learning curve, but it is essential for large collaborations that involve software development.

 ## 5. Jupyter Notebooks